juraj-hrivnak/UN-TNG/Progression.md

-This file is basically a guide for developing the progression.
+This file is basically a guide for how to develop the progression.
+Note that things might change, and criticism is highly welcomed.

 ## Philosophy of GameStages:
 GameStages will be like in SevTech, so the main stages will be stone_age, bronze_age, iron_age...etc Development will start with adding items to the stone_age stage first, then we can start adding items to the next stage.